What is Section 80C?

 How much should I invest to save tax?

-To save tax, make an investment of ₹ 1.5 lakh under Section 80C.
+To save tax, invest ₹ 1.5 lakh under Section 80C.
 Buy medical insurance and claim a deduction of up to ₹ 25,000/- (₹ 50,000/- for senior citizens) for medical insurance premiums paid under Section 80D.
 Also, an investment of up to ₹ 50,000/- in NPS could help you with additional tax savings under Section 80CCD (1B).

 COMP/DOC/Feb/2020/192/3239